 We confirmed that the model is producing results in expected directions when estimating the association between average county earnings and employment-related and benefits outcomes.
 Indeed, we find that higher average county earnings are associated with increased employment, earnings, and earnings above BYA and lower SSDI benefit amounts and months of benefit receipt for both White residents and residents of color.

-Difference in unemployment rates by race
+Difference in Unemployment Rates by Race

 Counties with larger racial gaps in unemployment rates imply that a greater share of residents of color are unemployment relative to white residents.
 This gap could represent a greater available labor supply of residents of color, or it could suggest fewer employment opportunities for residents of color.
 As such, the hypothesized direction of impacts on BOND are ambiguous.
 Our findings show that residing in counties in which the unemployment rate for residents of color is lower than the White unemployment rate is associated with higher likelihood of employment for both White residents and residents of color.
 In other words, larger racial unemployment gaps are associated with better BOND employment outcomes for both white and nonwhite beneficiaries of color.
-Specifically, a one standard deviation decrease in the differences in unemployment rates between White residents and residents of color is associated with a 5.3 percent decrease in employment for White residents and an 8.1 percent decrease in employment for White residents and an 8.1 percent decrease in employment for white beneficiaries, OR = 0.919 for beneficiaries.
+Specifically, a one standard deviation decrease in the differences in unemployment rates between White residents and residents of color is associated with a 5.3 percent decrease in employment for White residents and an 8.1 percent decrease in employment for residents of color (OR = 0.947 for White beneficiaries, OR = 0.919 for beneficiaries of color).
+It is also associated with shorter periods of SSDI receipt for White beneficiaries.
 There are no significant relationships between unemployment gaps with most other outcomes.